rawat9/Kattis/.github/issue_template.md

 What is the current behaviour?

 ## Expected Behaviour
-Please describe the behavior you are expecting
+Please describe the behaviour you are expecting

 ## Optional (code snippet / screenshots)